moonlight-stream/moonlight-embedded/README.md

 ##Features

-* Streams Steam and all of your games from your PC to your Raspberry Pi.
+* Streams Steam and all of your games from your PC to your embedded system.

 ##Installation